"1,2,3,4"

 It is in this spirit that we feature one of our favorite bands in our inaugural post,

-.
+the New Deal.
 These Canucks spit hot electro fire, self described 'live.progressive.breakbeat.house.'
 Their live blend of synth'd out dirrty house is the soundtrack to nonstop dance parties wherever they go.
 But while these glow stick eating, technobeam pee'ing canucks are experts in bringing the party, they sure as hell know how to cool it down as well.
 Today we highlight a track off the groups 2003 downtempo ep, "Please Be Seated."
 Enjoy.